NobleFalcon/serverguard-plus/README.md

 -   Set rank command not checking if you got permission, just for the owner.
 To test rank related stuff without console access.
 -   Automatically unban owner.

-### Beta features
+### Beta commands
--   !model command sets the spesified user to a requested model path or model name.
+-   `!model` command sets the spesified user to a requested model path or model name.

 ### Chat commands